Skip to content

 Signature:

-pub fn hasError(self: *const Node) bool
+pub fn has_error(self: *const Node) bool

 Example:

-const result = instance.hasError();
+const result = instance.has_error();

 Returns: bool